asv210/Gcp_gfg/README.md

 #### `package.json` - Defines npm behaviors like the scripts defined in the next section of the README
 #### `.gitignore` - Tells git which files to ignore
 #### `README` - This file!

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn how to setup a local MongoDB instance for testing, check out how to [Connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ### View Project